Phymea-Systems/WOFOST_crop_parameters/README.rst

 The indenting and general structure of the parameter files are part of the YAML syntax and not only enhance readability of the file, but also are essential for YAML to parse it.

+For use with the PhyDro database, a small change has been made to the files to handle ecotypes properly, a 'base_variety' has been added to each ecotype without parameters, so that it can be used by the model, with added parameters from the database.

 .. _cultivars: https://en.wikipedia.org/wiki/Cultivar
 .. _EcoTypes: https://en.wikipedia.org/wiki/Ecotype